 almost 25 years.
 The reasons I do this are more fully explained on my 'Canoe History' page.
 Let me tell you briefly about a few of the more interesting pieces.

-My interest began with Native American Eastern Woodlands canoes such as this lovely 32" Atikamekw birch bark model with its exquisitely etched winter bark designs and well-made, correct interior features, made in 1932.
+My interest began with Native American Eastern Woodlands canoes such as this lovely 32" Atikamekw birch bark model with its exquisitely etched winter bark designs and well-built, traditionally correct interior features, made in 1932.

 soon spread to Arctic kayaks, from Siberia all the way to Greenland.
 I was fortunate to come across this fabulous 38" sealskin covered piece below from the Belcher Islands, Hudson Bay, Canada, dating to around 1910.
 It was brought back south in 1916 by an early geological surveyor, Dr. Elwood Moore, Dean of Mining, University of Pennsylvania and, later, the University of Toronto, who just happened to be accompanying the famous film documentary director Robert Flaherty, who was shooting footage for his epic movie, "Nanook of the North".

 I then moved on to dugouts from the Northwest Pacific coast.
 Here is an example of a 'Head canoe', a style which went extinct around the time of the white man's arrival off the British Columbia coast.
 Because the few remaining authentic, antique examples available are extremely rare and prohibitively expensive when they do turn up, I had this 24" replica built for me by Native American artist Jim Keefer, of Seattle.
 He did an outstanding job of carving and steam bending the hull, then incising and painting intricate totemic designs on its sides.